-- C. A Department Head or his/her designee ordering an employee to undergo a medical examination shall document in writing the facts constituting probable cause that the employee in question is intoxicated or impaired by alcohol or drugs prior to the request for the medical exam; - D. A Department Head or his/her designee encountering an employee who refuses an order to submit to a medical examination shall remind the employee of the requirements and disciplinary consequences of this policy.
-Where there is probable cause to believe that the employee is at that time impaired by alcohol or drugs, the employee remain at the work site for a reasonable time until the he/she can be safely transported home or removed to another appropriate location; - E. A Department Head or designee shall not physically search the person of an employee, nor shall they search the personal possessions of an employee without the freely and voluntarily given written consent by the employee; - F. Management employees and non-management supervisors shall notify their Department Head or designee when they have probable cause to believe that an employee may have illegal drugs in his or her possession or in an area not jointly or fully controlled by the City.
-If the Department Head or designee concurs that there is probable cause to suspect illegal drug possession, the Department Head or designee shall notify the appropriate parties, including the Personnel Officer or designee. - G. The Department Head or designee may give due consideration to successful completion of a generally recognized substance abuse treatment program when determining what, if any, disciplinary action to impose on an employee for violations related to drug or alcohol abuse.
+- C. A department head or his/her designee ordering an employee to undergo a medical examination, shall document in writing the facts constituting probable cause that the employee in question is intoxicated or impaired by alcohol or drugs prior to the request for the medical exam. - D. A department head or his/her designee encountering an employee who refuses an order to submit to a medical examination shall remind the employee of the requirements and disciplinary consequences of this policy.
+When there is probable cause to believe that the employee is, at that time, impaired by alcohol or drugs, the employee will remain at the work site for a reasonable time until he/she can be safely transported home or removed to another appropriate location. - E. A department head or designee shall not physically search the employee, nor shall they search their personal possessions without being given freely and voluntarily written consent by the employee. - F. Management employees and non-management supervisors shall notify their department head or designee when they have probable cause to believe that an employee may have illegal drugs in his or her possession, or in an area not jointly or fully controlled by the City.
+If the department head or designee concurs that there is probable cause to suspect illegal drug possession, the department head or designee shall notify the appropriate parties, including the personal officer or designee. - G. The department head or designee may give due consideration what, if any, disciplinary action to impose on an employee for violations related to alcohol abuse.